Animal Dreams

 What does a friendly bear mean?

 A calm or friendly bear stages integrated power — instinctive strength present without needing crisis.
 This is the most positive bear dream: you're in contact with your own force and at peace with it.
-The power is available because it belongs to you.

 What does a mother bear with cubs mean?